cosmicjs/todo-app/README.md

-# To Do App (React/Redux and Node)
+# Todo App (React/Redux and Node)
-A simple to do application that consumes the [Cosmic JS API](https://cosmicjs.com).
+A simple todo application that consumes the [Cosmic JS API](https://cosmicjs.com).
 Built using React, Redux, and Node.js.

 ## Getting Started
-1. Go to [Cosmic JS](https://cosmicjs.com) and create a new Bucket to store your to dos.
+1. Go to [Cosmic JS](https://cosmicjs.com) and create a new Bucket to store your todos.
 2. Download the app:
 ```
 git clone https://github.com/cosmicjs/todo-app